-Biological evolution is sometimes viewed as a struggle for survival where different species or members of species are competing for limited resources.
-Within this competitive environment, it is usually the strongest or the 'fittest' that will survive.
-It is also true that living

-Presently, at the level of genes, individuals and perhaps species, struggle for survival, selfishness, aggression, arms race and similar descriptions appears to be acceptable metaphors for depicting some aspects of species are all part of the food chain of predator and prey, with each living organism attempting to maintain its own provisions for life.
-Similarly, the quality of selfpreservation and protection of offspring are natural both to animals and humans.
+Biological evolution is sometimes viewed as a struggle for survival where different species or members of species are competing for limited resources.1 Within this competitive environment, it is usually the strongest or the 'fittest' that will survive.
+It is also true that living species are all part of the food chain of predator and prey, with each living organism attempting to maintain its own provisions for life.
+Similarly, the quality of self-preservation and protection of offspring are natural both to animals and humans.
 Many have attempted to extend the concept of the survival of the fittest to justify acts of violence and aggression carried out in our society and suggested that humans are by nature aggressive and competitive.
 It is true that human beings are a part of the animal kingdom and share many physical attributes with other animals.
-However, the degree of man's cognitive capacity, which enables him to contemplate and comprehend abstruse scientific concepts and bring about the biological world and biological evolution - although nature itself surely does not embody any such conceptualizations!
+However, the degree of man's cognitive capacity, which enables him to contemplate and comprehend abstruse scientific concepts and bring about astonishing technological advances, sets the human species apart from the rest of the animal world.
+Many acts that can be justified in animals based on their